gunnarx/conference-box/README.md

 3. Open the VirtualBox user interface, find the VM and **restart** the VM (Do a clean ACPI Shutdown, followed by Start.
 Alternatively from command line: vagrant halt ; vagrant up)

+4. Optionally (manually) set up a folder that is shared with the host, for being able to show documents.
+I use ~/vmshare-webex, now ~/vmshare-zoom, as default.

+5. Optionally use **apt-get** to install any software you might lack - e.g. LibreOffice if you're sharing documents.

 Troubleshooting:
 ----------------